Structure of the IP Code to DIN EN 60529

 | IP65 | Dust-tight (completely) | Water jets from any direction | Food industry, wash-down |

-| IP66 | Dustproof | Strong water jets from any direction | Heavy engineering external, offshore |
+| IP66 | Dust-tight | Strong water jets from any direction | Heavy machinery outdoors, offshore |

-| IP67 | Dustproof | Submersion up to 1 m / 30 min | Deep-freeze areas, wet rooms, mining |
+| IP67 | Dust-tight | Submersion up to 1 m / 30 min | Cold-storage areas, wet rooms, mining |

-| IP68 | Dustproof | Permanent immersion (manufacturer's specification) | Submersible pumps, submersible actuators |
+| IP68 | Dust-tight | Continuous immersion (manufacturer's specification) | Submersible pumps, underwater actuators |

-| IP69 | Dustproof | High-pressure hot water (general) | Heavy-duty industrial cleaning |
+| IP69 | Dust-tight | High-pressure hot water (general) | Heavy-duty industrial cleaning |

-| IP69K | Dustproof | High-pressure steam jet (DIN 40050-9) | Food and pharmaceutical industry (CIP/SIP) |
+| IP69K | Dust-tight | High-pressure steam jet (DIN 40050-9) | Food and pharmaceutical industry (CIP/SIP) |

-IP54 - Standard industrial motors
+IP54 — Standard Industrial Motors

 Typical for: Standard conveyor technology, fans, pumps in dry halls, machine tools (without coolant contact).

-IP55 - outdoor installation
+IP55 — Outdoor Installation

 Typical for: Food processing, beverage bottling, pharmaceutical plants, chemical industry (cleaning areas).

-IP69K - High-pressure steam jet cleaning (DIN 40050-9)
+IP69K — High-Pressure Steam Jet Cleaning (DIN 40050-9)

 Typical for: Slaughterhouses, dairies, breweries, pharmaceutical production, CIP systems, commercial kitchens with daily high-pressure cleaning.

-IP vs. NEMA Type: Comparison table
+IP vs. NEMA Type: Comparison Table

-| NEMA Type | IP equivalent (approx.) | Field of application |
+| NEMA Type | IP equivalent (approx.) | Application |

 |---|---|---|

-| NEMA 1 | IP10 | Interior, general basic protection |
+| NEMA 1 | IP10 | Indoors, general basic protection |

-| NEMA 3 | IP54 | Outdoor, weather and dust protection |
+| NEMA 3 | IP54 | Outdoors, weather and dust protection |

-| NEMA 3R | IP14 | Outside, rain protection without dust protection |
+| NEMA 3R | IP14 | Outdoors, rain protection without dust protection |

-| NEMA 4 | IP56 | Indoor/outdoor, water jets |
+| NEMA 4 | IP56 | Indoor/outdoor, hose-down and water jets |

-| NEMA 4X | IP56 + corrosion protection | Like NEMA 4 + stainless steel or GRP, for aggressive media |
+| NEMA 4X | IP56 + corrosion protection | Like NEMA 4, plus stainless steel or GRP for corrosive environments |

-| NEMA 6 | IP67 | Short-term immersion |
+| NEMA 6 | IP67 | Brief submersion |

-| NEMA 6P | IP68 | Permanent immersion |
+| NEMA 6P | IP68 | Prolonged submersion |

-| NEMA 12 | IP54 | Inside, protection against dust and oil drops |
+| NEMA 12 | IP54 | Indoors, protection against dust and oil drips |

-| NEMA 13 | IP54 | Interior, oil and dust protection, water spray |
+| NEMA 13 | IP54 | Indoors, oil and dust protection, spray water |

-| Industry / Environment | Minimum IP | Note |
+| Industry / Environment | Minimum IP rating | Note |

 |---|---|---|